microsoft/calculator/docs/NewFeatureProcess.md

 We review pitches regularly, and will approve or close issues based on whether they broadly align with the [Calculator roadmap](https://github.com/Microsoft/calculator/blob/master/docs/Roadmap.md).
 Approved pitches are moved into [pre-production](https://github.com/Microsoft/calculator/projects/1) on the feature tracking board.

 ## Step 2: Pre-production
 For most features, the output of this phase is a specification which describes how the feature will work, supported by design renderings and code prototypes as needed.
-The original issue will continue to track the overall progress of the feature, but we will create and iterate on spec documentation in the [Calcualtor Spec repo](https://github.com/Microsoft/calculator-specs).
+The original issue will continue to track the overall progress of the feature, but we will create and iterate on spec documentation in the [Calculator Spec repo](https://github.com/Microsoft/calculator-specs).
 Sometimes we'll learn new things about a feature proposal during pre-production, and we'll edit or close the original pitch.

 We welcome community participation throughout pre-production.
 The best ideas often come from trying many ideas during the pre-production phase.
 To enable rapid experimentation, we encourage developing and sharing rough ideas&mdash;maybe even with pencil and